Establish a Production Schedule

 The steps in a sound methodology for comprehensive data collection would probably include at least the following:

-- Explore fruitful levels of data disaggregation.
+- Explore data disaggregation.
 National or regional averages may mask significant development disparities and pockets of deprivation within a population.
 By disaggregating national or regional data by various population categories (gender, place of urban or rural residence, age, regional location, religious affiliation, ethnic group, and so on), the HDR team can begin to achieve a better understanding of, for example, the distribution of poverty and the nature of development inequalities.
 (See the 2002 Bulgaria HDR, the 2002/2003 Egypt HDR and the 2001 Nepal HDR.)
 The team can also disaggregate time series to evaluate development trends among individual population groups, regions, or sectors.
 (An example of the use of data disaggregation to provide support for policy recommendations is offered in the 2006 HDR in Croatia).

 Instituting broad-based consultations